 And it’s complicated.

 I am an American who married a Canadian.
-Together we made two American babies, Adalia and Judah.
-Then we moved to Canda and made a Canadian baby, Tilly.
-Tilly was born a Canadian citizen and when she was six-months-old became an American citizen when I filed for her American Citizen Born Abroad status.
+Together we made two American babies, Iris and Judah.
+Then we moved to Canada and made a Canadian baby, Tilly.
+Tilly was born a Canadian citizen and when she was six months old became an American citizen when I filed for her American Citizen Born Abroad status.
 She is proudly a dual citizen.
 Then we moved back to the United States and made five more American babies.
 In 2007 we adopted three Liberian teens and then had one more American baby.

-Then last year, Adalia and her husband, Ben, made a beautiful Kiwi baby, Percival.
-Adalia is planning to seek dual citizenship for Percy.
+Then last year, Iris and her husband, Ben, made a beautiful Kiwi baby, Percival.
+Iris is planning to seek dual citizenship for Percy.
 If and when Tilly, who is Canadian and American has children, they will be Kiwis.

 Put another way, Chuck, a Canadian, immigrated to the United States and eventually became a naturalized citizen.
 His American daughter married a Kiwi and moved to New Zealand and had a Kiwi baby who will also (eventually) have dual citizenship.
 See what I mean?
 It’s complicated.

 And now, let’s clear something up.
 Yes, Americans can be dual citizens, but only under certain circumstances.
 If they are American Citizens Born Abroad, like Tilly and Percival, they can have dual citizenship.
 The US doesn’t recognize “dual citizenship” but at the same time, is okay with it.
 The American government considers Chuck American and the Canadian government considers him Canadian.

 In addition to having four nationalities in our family (American, Canadian, Liberian, and New Zealander) we have traveled extensively as a family.
 So far, between just Chuck, myself, and our kids we have been to (in no particular order):